-We also design experiments focusing on predicting less frequent condition codes in MIMIC-III, similar to rare ICD code prediction tasks.
+We also design experiments focusing on predicting less frequent condition codes in MIMIC-III, similar to low-prevalence medical coding tasks.
 We select and predict 100 ICD codes that occur fewer than 10 times in the dataset.
-We follow the previous settings which excludes records without rare codes to stabilize training.
+We follow the previous settings which excludes records without low-prevalence diseases to stabilize training.
 We use recall at 5/8/15/20 for evaluation.
-Figure~\ref{fig:rare_diagnosis} compares DualMAR with baselines using ontology or transformer architectures.
-DualMAR outperforms other selected methods on R@5, R@8, R@15, and R@20.
-Notably, CGL and G-BERT show significant improvements, indicating that external knowledge bases can aid in diagnosing rare conditions.
+Figure~\ref{fig:rare_diagnosis} compares \system{} with baselines using ontology or transformer architectures. \system{} outperforms other selected methods on R@5, R@8, R@15, and R@20.
+Notably, CGL and G-BERT show significant improvements, indicating that external knowledge bases can aid in diagnosing less-frequent conditions.
 This underscores the importance of incorporating medical ontologies or complex KGs to enhance model resilience against EHR data limitations.